cadentic/small-business-cms/README.md

    **NOTE:**

-   a.
-The `global` parameter allows running commands in the global composer dir `($COMPOSER_HOME)`.
+   - The `global` parameter allows running commands in the global composer dir `($COMPOSER_HOME)`.

-   b.
-The following error message may come up on executing `composer global require laravel/installer`
+   - The following error message may come up on executing `composer global require laravel/installer`

     "https://repo.packagist.org/packages.json" file could not be downloaded: failed to open stream: Connection refused